nestybox/sysbox/docs/quickstart/security.md

 This means that user-IDs in the range \[0:65535] inside the container are mapped to a range of unprivileged user-IDs on the host (chosen by Sysbox).
 In this example they map to the host user-ID range \[268994208 : 268994208+65535].

+Sysbox assigns all containers the same user-ID mappings.
+Sysbox Enterprise Edition (Sysbox-EE) improves on this as described in the next section.

 Now, let's check the capabilities of a process created by the root user inside the system container: